The True Odds of Shooting a Bad Guy With a Gun

 A bit less than a third of all gun deaths are homicides.
 That's about 10,000 people a year or roughly twice as many pedestrians as get hit by cars.
 In America, you're more likely to get hit by a bullet than a car.

 Homicides are often classified as one individual intentionally killing another.
-Walking into a room with a handgun you think isn't loaded and accidentally shooting your old girlfriend's boyfriend (who used to be your best friend) for fun as he tries to jump out of the way is considered an accident by most law enforcement officials.
-Remember that.
-This is a case where guns kill people and people just stand around and watch.
-There are about 500 gun accidents of this kind a year.
+Walking into a room with a handgun you think isn't loaded and accidentally shooting your old girlfriend's boyfriend (who used to be your best friend) as he tries to jump out of the way is considered an accident by most law enforcement officials.
+Ultimately someone must decide whether something is a homicide or accident and justifiable or not.
+This is necessarily subjective.
+But there are about 500 gun accidents of this kind a year.
 One out of 10 of them will be a child.

 Homicides are against the law and this really is a law worth enforcing.
 Statistics show that most people think about killing someone else at least every once in a while.
 Statistics also show that the people we tend to think about killing most are the people we actually hang out with.
 Et tu, Brute, and that kind of thing.
 You can see how this could turn bad pretty quickly.
 A law against homicides is a law that protects potential murderers from being lonely because they killed all of their friends.

 People like to argue that they need guns to protect themselves.
 About 250 Americans manage to shoot a bad guy per year.
-Granted many more of them may protect themselves without shooting the bad guy, so we have to take what follows with a big grain of salt.
+Again, this is based on people deciding whether or not something was justifiable.
+Also, many people may protect themselves without shooting the bad guy.
 It's impossible to estimate this protective effect without making a lot of assumptions.
 For example, it's hard to know how often that "This property is protected by Smith & Wesson" sign works, but I imagine it occasionally does.
+So we have to take what follows with at least two big grains of salt.

 What we find is this: